Farrah Abraham Dances Around In Unbuttoned Shirt As Fans Slam Her Bizarre Video

 Farrah Abraham is confusing her social media followers yet again with her latest post, and fans don’t know what to think about it.

-On Thursday night, the former Teen Mom OG star posted a video of herself dancing around, jumping and posing for the camera as music played in the background.
+On Thursday night, the former Teen Mom OG star posted a video of herself dancing, jumping and posing for the camera as music played in the background.

 Farrah wore a long-sleeved shirt with an oversized collar that she left mostly unbuttoned for the clip.
-Abraham’s massive cleavage, her long, lean legs and her tiny waist are all accentuated in the video as she went wild for the camera.
+Her massive cleavage, her long, lean legs and her tiny waist were all accentuated in the video as she went wild for the camera.

-Abraham’s long, brown hair is seen parted down the middle and styled in loose waves that cascade down her shoulders and fly around as she dances and hopes.
+Abraham’s long, brown hair was parted down the middle and styled in loose waves that cascaded down her shoulders and flew around as she danced and hopped.

-The reality star also donned a pair of dark, round sunglasses, which at one point she lifted up to look straight into the camera and mouth the word “wow.”
+The reality star also donned a pair of dark, round sunglasses.
+At one point in the video, she lifted thhe shades off her eyes to look straight into the camera and mouth the word “wow.”

-In the caption of the video Farrah tells her followers that she’ll see them on YouTube and deems herself a woman to watch in the hashtags, also encouraging her fans to like her videos and subscribe to her channel on the platform, where she posts videos of herself and her daughter Sophia in their everyday lives.
+In the caption of the video, Farrah told her followers that she will see them on YouTube.
+Via her hashtag, she deemed herself a woman to watch while encouraging her fans to like her videos and subscribe to her channel.
+That is where she posts videos of herself and her daughter Sophia going about their everyday lives.

 Meanwhile, Farrah Abraham’s followers weren’t shy about telling her their thoughts on the video.